Ekkehard-Schulze/indoor-climate-logger/README.md

 **you need**

- - to install the required **Adafruit Blinka** packages using "pip install -r CPython-requirements.txt".
+ - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
 The latter is located in the utilit_scripts folder.
 Except you only want to use 1Wire on the RaspberryPi, in this case no software installation is required.

-- edit the user setting either in the head of "indoor-climate-logger.py", or, alternatively, in user_settings.template.py, which then must be saved as user_settings.py.
-If "user_settings.py" is present, it will override the setting in the head of "indoor-climate-logger.py".
+- edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in user_settings.template.py, which then must be saved as user_settings.py.
+If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

-- use the command line start (see "indoor-climate-logger.py -h") and specify either an USB-I2C-interface device (RapberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
+- use the command line start (enter _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RapberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
 The Raspberry Pi supports 1Wire for sensor communication alongside I2C.